awsdocs/amazon-connect-admin-guide/doc_source/transfer-to-queue.md

 The following properties are available under the **Transfer to callback queue** tab:
 + **Initial delay**: Specify how much time has to pass between a callback contact being initiated in the contact flow, and the customer is put in queue for the next available agent\.
-+ **Maximum amount of attempts**: Think of this as the maximum number of retries\.
-If this were set to 1, then Amazon Connect would try to callback the customer at most two times: the initial callback, and 1 retry\.
++ **Maximum number of retries**: If this were set to 1, then Amazon Connect would try to callback the customer at most two times: the initial callback, and 1 retry\.
 **Tip**
-We strongly recommend that you double\-check the number entered in **Maximum amount of attempts**\.
+We strongly recommend that you double\-check the number entered in **Maximum number of retries**\.
 If you accidentally enter a high number, such as 20, it's going to result in unnecessary work for the agent and too many calls for the customer\.
 + **Minimum time between attempts**: If the customer doesn't answer the phone, this is how long to wait until trying again\.
 + **Set working queue**: You can transfer a callback queue to a different queue\.
 This is useful if you set up a special queue just for callbacks\.
 You can then view that queue to see how many customers are waiting for callbacks\.
 **Tip**